Blogs updates.

 Plants on the forest floor.

-The nest of Dicuspiditermes termite.
+The nest of a Dicuspiditermes termite species.

 Nest mound of Macrotermes carbonarius.